odoo/documentation/content/developer/howtos/company.rst

 When the field `company_id` is made required on a model, a good practice is to set a default company.
-It eases the setup flow for the user or even guarantees its validity when the company is hidden from the view.
-Indeed, the company is usually hidden if the user does not have access to multiple companies (i.e. when the user does not have the group `base.group_multi_company`).
+It eases the setup flow for the user or even guarantees its validity when the company is hidden from view.
+Indeed, the company is usually hidden if the user does not have access to multiple companies (i.e., when the user does not have the group `base.group_multi_company`).

 .. code-block:: python